 “We were together, I forget the rest.”
 Walt Whitman

-For days I have been reflecting on my initial musings for the final post.
-Initially, I thought could summarize all that I had learned about myself during this year and tick off all the realizations and ways I had changed and transformed.
-But every time I gave any attention to this idea there were no words, no thoughts, no feelings.
+For weeks I have been reflecting on my original ideas for a final post.
+Initially I thought I could summarize all the realizations and inner shifts I had experienced in this private space.
+But every time I gave any real attention to this possibility there were no words, no thoughts, no feelings.
 Only silence stared back at me.
-So instead, I switched directions and thought I might end with a letter, an expression of connection from a time gone by but still relevant and meaningful in my heart to this day.
-I wrote this on yellow ruled paper in black pen on July 25, 1991, on Abby’s 27th birthday.
-It seemed like a sweet way to say good bye to you my reader and to my year at Portsmouth.
-I hope you agree.
+So after returning to that particular drawing board more than a few times I switched directions.
+Instead I decided to end with a letter from a time gone by but still meaningful and alive in me to this day.
+It was written on July 25th, 1991 on yellow ruled paper in black ink for Abby’s 27th birthday.
+It seemed like a perfect way to say good bye to you my reader and to my transformative twelve months at 29 Portsmouth Ave.
+Apt.
+3. I hope you will agree.

 Ingredients: Potato filling: 1 tbsp olive oil, 1 inch piece of freshly grated ginger, 1 green chile seeded and finely chopped, 1/4 tsp turmeric, 1/4 cup cilantro, 1 lb mashed potato, juice of 1/2 lemon, 2 tsp sugar, salt, 6.5 cups sunflower oil, Batter: 1.5 cups chickpea flour, 1/4 tsp asafoetida, 1/2 tsp baking soda.
 1 tbsp olive oil, 3/4 water, Chutney: 4 cups chopped cilantro, 3 peeled garlic cloves, 4 green chiles, 7 tbsp water, 1 tsp ground cumin, 1/4 tsp salt, 1/2 cup yogurt.